retrogradeorbit/bootleg/README.md

 ## Enlive

+More info on enlive can be found here: https://github.com/cgrand/enlive

 Often after loading a template or content you want to post process the markup.
 You can specify enlive processing steps with the `process` key.

 Under process we have a list of transforms.
 Each transform has a `selector`, `transform` and `args`.